tylermhansen/CS333/project1/README.md

 ##### Task 2:

-Creating an executable from `memoryaccess.c`, one finds that the output of this executable is the following (feel free to scroll past this ridiculously long code block):
+Creating an executable from `memoryaccess.c`, one finds that the output of this executable is the following (**PLEASE feel free to scroll past this ridiculously long code block**):

 ```
 0: 98